kuanghl/stm32-gcc-cmake/STM32CubeF1/Projects/STM32F103RB-Nucleo/Examples/I2C/I2C_TwoBoards_RestartAdvComIT/readme.txt

 User can initiate a new communication after each previous transfer completed.

 The I2C communication is then initiated.
-The project is split in two parts the Master Board and the Slave Board
+The project is splitted in two parts the Master Board and the Slave Board
 - Master Board
   The HAL_I2C_Master_Sequential_Transmit_IT() and the HAL_I2C_Master_Sequential_Receive_IT() functions
   allow respectively the transmission and the reception of a predefined data buffer